marcopxt/AGBT2025/README.md

 ### Material and Methods

-##### **Case 1**
+##### **Set one**

 The first set of simulations focused on a breeding program with two heterotic groups.
-The idea is two mimic a maize breeding breeeding program, with development of lines through doubled haploid production and the development of comercial hybrids created with combinations from the two heterotic groups.
+We mimic a maize breeding breeeding program, with development of lines through doubled haploid production and the development of comercial hybrids created with combinations among the two heterotic groups.
 The simulations for this case follow:

 i.
 Base genome.
 The base genome was created following the maize settings in the *species* argument.
 A total of 300 QTLs per chromosome was simulated. ii.
 Trait.
 A trait with 0.5 of heritability was simulated.
 Additive and domiance effects were assigned to the trait (being varDD and ddMean 0.2 and 0.92, respectively). iii.
 A breeding program was then simulated and a 15 years of burn-in was simulated.
 From here, all scenarios took place. iv.
 Genomic model.
 For the genomic model, the last three year of data (genotypes and phenotypes) were used to calibrate a model and the deploymet was used to select the best individuals and to create the mating plan in some scenarios (more details below).
-The BGLR package (Paulino and de los Campos (2021)) was used to fit a GBLUP (for predictig individuals) and an BayesB (for estimating marker effects), depending on each phase of the breeding program and scenarios were being used.
+The BGLR package (Perez-Rodriguez and de los Campos (2021)) was used to fit a GBLUP (for predictig individuals) and an BayesB (for estimating marker effects), depending on each phase of the breeding program and scenarios were being used.

 For more details on the simulation parameters, please, see Peixoto et al. (2024).